 The campuses that were bustling with life a year ago now have a deserted look.
 The dormitories, classrooms, and practical rooms all wait for normalcy to return.
-The pandemic has impacted all walks of life, and the universities are no different.
+The pandemic has impacted all walks of life, and education is no different.
 As per the latest New York Times survey comprising 1,900 American colleges and universities, there have been 397000 cases and about 90 deaths due to the coronavirus.

 The explosion of the virus and the regulations to curb the spread have expedited the adoption of technology.
 Universities that were warming up to technology before the pandemic are now swiftly embracing technology to overcome the pandemic’s challenges and chart out their future course of action.